 - 1. Holding both ends of the IDSDM, insert the IDSDM into the IDSDM/BOSS M.2 connector on the system board. - NOTE: For information on the location of the IDSDM/BOSS M.2 connector, see the System board jumpers and connectors section. - 2.
 Push the release tab that secures the IDSDM to the system board, in place. - 3.
-Using the Phillips #2 screwdriver, tighten the retention screw that connects the internal dual SD module (IDSDM) to the system board - 4.
-Pressing the release latches, lower the drive backplane into the system until it is firmly seated, and the latches engage with the system.
+Using the Phillips #2 screwdriver, tighten the retention screw that connects the internal dual SD module (IDSDM) to the system board.

-Figure 53.
+Figure 55.
 Installing the optional IDSDM module

 - 1. Install the air shroud. - 2.
-Follow the procedure listed in After working inside your system on page 47.
+Follow the procedure listed in After working inside your system on page 46.